xentixar/filament-push-notifications/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.

-### Development Setup

-1. Fork the repository
-2. Clone your fork
-3. Install dependencies: `composer install`
-5. Submit a pull request
+Please feel free to submit a Pull Request.

 ## 📄 License